MaxInvent

 +

-How do I evaluate rate shopping during a demo?
+How do I evaluate courier rules during a demo?

 +

 Bring a spreadsheet of 10-20 real orders — mix of small (< 500g), medium (2-5kg), large (10kg+), and destinations (UK, EU, ROW).
-Ask the vendor to connect at least two of your real couriers, then watch as labels are generated.
-Compare the rate-shopping result to what you'd have picked manually.
-If the platform can't quote live rates within 2-3 seconds per label, that's a red flag.
+Ask the vendor which of your actual courier accounts can be connected, then watch labels being generated.
+Compare the rule result to what you'd have picked manually and check whether the workflow is faster and less error-prone.

 Evaluating MaxInvent?